 With the right content strategy, you can attract users to your site.
 These will not be any users, they’ll be qualified ones who have a high chance of converting.

 If your business is seasonal, create a calendar to update seasonal content yearly.
-The best trends of 2021 can also become the best trends of 2022 with further research.
 Give yourself some lead time when doing this.

 Writing articles takes longer than you think.
 Ensure search engines have time to crawl and index your page.
 For example, publishing a Christmas piece one day before Christmas isn’t going to drive any traffic.